Gitkaif/Gitkaif/README.md

 🚀 Full-Stack Developer & Freelancer
 • Passionate about building scalable web applications and solving real-world problems.
-• Experienced in React, Node.js, Firebase, MongoDB, and more.
+• Experienced in MERN Stack.
-• Currently working on my TY Final Year Project - R-DENTAL, an e-commerce platform for dental products.
 • Co-founding an online freelance agency to provide top-notch digital solutions.

 # 💡 What I'm Up To